Polish Reformed Church: Structure and organisation

 Furthermore, emerging congregations exist in some other cities, including Poznań, Wrocław, and Gdańsk.
 In 2003, the Church ordained its first female minister and two more female students are in training.
-The Polish Reformed Church is a minority church in Poland, where roughly 90% of the people are Catholics.
+The Polish Reformed Church is a minority church in Poland, where roughly 71% of the people were Catholics in 2021.

 History

 16th-18th centuries

 The Polish Reformed movement goes back to the half of the 16th century when the teachings of Swiss Reformers like Zwingli and Calvin began to make their way to Poland.
 Earlier, Lutheranism had made way to Poland, especially in the cities.
 A great boost to the Calvinist Reformation movement happened when in 1525, the devout Catholic king Sigismund I the Old (1506–48) accepted as his vassal in Ducal Prussia, the Lutheran prince Albert I, Duke of Prussia, thus creating the first Protestant country in the World.
-Though the king opposed "new thought", humanists all across the Polish–Lithuanian union began studying Calvinist theology.
+Though the king opposed "new thought", humanists all across the Polish-Lithuanian union began studying Calvinist theology.
 The most celebrated and influential group was found in the country's capital Kraków, where they flocked around the book printer and vendor Jan Trzecielski grouping nobles, burghers, professors, priests.
-The first Calvinist church service was held in 1550 in Pińczów, a little town nearby Kraków, where the local noble owner converted to the Reformed Faith, expelled the monks, ’purging’ the city church.
-Other nobles soon followed suit and the first Calvinist synod in Lesser Poland was held in 1564 in Słomniki, close to Kraków.
+The first Calvinist church service was held in 1550 in Pińczów a little town nearby Kraków, where the local noble owner converted to the Reformed Faith, expelled the monks, ’purging’ the city church.
+Other nobles soon followed suit and the first Calvinist synod in Lesser Poland was held in 1554 in Słomniki, close to Kraków.
 Thus, the Lesser Poland Brethren (Jednota Małopolska) was formed.

 In the meantime, in the North of Poland, another Calvinist church was formed.
 The Czech Brethren, persecuted by the Czech king Ferdinand I Habsburg fled to Greater Poland (1548), where they settled in the estates of the local aristocrats whom they very quickly converted to their faith.
 The number of their congregations quickly swelled from 20 in 1555 to 64 in 1570.
 Their main centre was the city of Leszno, where they were settled under the patronage of the devotedly Reformed Leszczyński family.
-Thus the Greater Poland Brethren (Jednota Wielkopolska) also called the Czech Brethren, was formed.
+Thus the Czech Brethren, also called the Greater Poland Brethren (Jednota Wielkopolska), was formed.
 The Greater Poland and the Lesser Poland Brethren did try to cooperate more closely and even signed in 1555 a Union agreement but the Lesser Poland's Reformed nobles who formed the bulwark of the church members found the Czechs to be too hierarchical and undemocratic, and in the end the Lesser Poland Brethren became a strongly synodal structure, while the Greater Poland church became more Presbyterian.